NaviNavu/foundry-ethernaut-box/README.md

 == Logs ==

 [ HelloEthernaut ]
-  Level instance: 0x...
+  Level instance deployed at 0x... and correctly loaded into your Box.

 Happy hacking!

 ## Setting up (1) EVMs.